CodiceApp/docs/plugin-actions.md

 of each parameter is placed below.

 <div class="alert alert-info">
-<p>Not only plugins utilize Actions API.
-Some of the core features also use it - for example,
+Not only plugins utilize Actions API.
+Some of the core features also use it - for example, adding welcome note is nothing more than action registered for <code>user.create</code> hook.
-adding welcome note (which you can see in <a href="basics" class="alert-link">Basic concepts</a>
-chapter) is nothing more than action registered for <code>user.create</code> hook.</p>

-<p>Don't be afraid to unregister it using a plugin - either removing functionallity completely
-or hooking own implementation instead.</p>
+Don't be afraid to unregister it inside a plugin - either disabling functionallity completely or hooking own implementation instead.
 </div>

 ### Public API reference